sfc-gh-cleblanc/CoCoDestopHOL/README.md

 | Friday promo summary | Every Friday at 5 PM | "Summarize this week's active promotions: lift %, incremental revenue, and any underperforming promos.
 Save to /reports/promo_weekly.md" |

 **Hands-on Exercise:**
-1. Open **Settings → Scheduled Tasks** and click **Add Scheduled Task**
+1. Open the **Automations** panel (activity bar in Editor mode, or navigation panel shortcut in Agent mode) and click **Add Automation**
-2. Configure a task: prompt "List the top 5 departments by shrinkage rate this month", schedule "Run now (one-time)"
+2. Configure an automation: prompt "List the top 5 departments by shrinkage rate this month", schedule "Run now (one-time)"
 3. Run it and observe the output
 4. Discuss: What recurring reports would you automate for your stores?

-### 5.4 Session Management for Continuity
+### 5.2 Session Management for Continuity

 **Retail scenario:** You're building a complex demand forecasting model across multiple sessions.